 In addition to the PHASES silver design, CLAWZ want to provide many different colors, like gold, bronze and steel, because options have to be available to keep up with ever-changing consumer demand.

+Articles published by Clash Graphics make it clear that, this company is on the move and making waves.
 The company is also working on the launch of a new product line this summer with New York designer Alexis Walsh.
 “Our ultimate goal is to become a brand that other 3D printing artists and fashion designers want to collaborate with”, said Tweten.

 CLAWZ is the second startup for both co-founders.
 Gervais is the owner of a spray tan studio in Canada and Tweten has worked on a social media marketing project that works with startups and startup organizations.